Municipal Police Service Review

 It has been recently noted that enforcement officers with higher education levels utilize more verbal skills to de-escalate situations than police officers with lower education levels, leading to less severe outcomes in situations involving higher educated police officers.
 How do you plan to attract the interest of potential police officers with higher education levels?
 Other high paying police forces like Edmonton or Calgary City Police, or the RCMP, offer high paying jobs and have strict requirements for applicants.
 How will Grande Prairie compete with these police services to attract applicants without lowering application standards and increasing taxes?

-John asked about 1 year ago
+John asked almost 2 years ago

 The following documents provide detailed information on retention, recruitment and application requirements for a municipal police service.
 Please click on the links to learn more about the requirements and standards.